My Bixler2 FPV plane

 There is soldering of connections involved, so make sure that your soldering skills are up to scratch before you start.
 Servo wires will need to be chopped, spliced and lengthened, and various connectors need to be bought if you are going to do a 'ground up' FPV project rather than a simpler plug n' play one, such as the FatShark Attitude package allows you to do.

 But let's face it - that's the beauty of this hobby; it's a never-ending learning curve and a great increaser of skills.
 And that's no bad thing at all!

 I'll be the first to admit that I'm terrible at doing flight videos, and there are loads on YouTube of the Bix for you to check out.
 Furthermore, I've never bought a recording device for my FPV stuff so I don't actually have the capability to produce an in-flight vid.

-So here is one that I've found and shared - a Bixler with the same Cyclops Storm OSD.
+So here is one that I've found and shared - a Bixler with the same Cyclops Storm OSD as mine.
 Same view as I get, just different scenery...

 And here is a short video of the head tracking on my Bixler in action...

 Cyclops Storm RTH test